-The ultimate goal is to translate this knowledge into clinical care by defining patients who respond optimally to currently available and emerging therapies.
-Subtyping will also lead to identifying new therapeutic targets based on refined and granular understanding of disease mechanisms.
+Translate research into clinical care by defining patients who respond optimally to currently available and emerging therapies.
+Identify new therapeutic targets based on refined and granular understanding of disease mechanisms.

 Alzheimer's and Dementia Research